Sun Hat on Shabbat

 Answer

 If the width is less than a tefach, it is permitted.
-One can be lenient up to a measurement of 9.6 cm.
+One may be lenient up to a measurement of 9.6 cm.

-And one should not protest against those who are lenient in this, even if it is more than that.
+And one should not protest against those who are lenient in this matter, even if it is more than that.

 Source